andrewtong/ursa/README.md

   substring may be spaced out across a sentence such that single word removal is not adequate for URSA's performance.
 - URSA's scoring system is not perfect.
 While it is more punishing toward words that have a higher number of errors, I am not positive whether the scoring system is at the current moment a matching pair with the score parsing algorithm.
+- Currently URSA does not support multiple word input, or prefixes like 'not'/'un'/'im' that can easily change the meaning of a word.